 Broad-based options remain the norm in high-technology companies and have become more widely used in other industries as well.
 Larger, publicly traded companies such as Starbucks, Southwest Airlines, and Cisco now give stock options to most or all of their employees.
 Many non-high tech, closely held companies are joining the ranks as well.

-As of 2010, the NCEO eliminated that nine million employees held stock options, plus probably several hundred thousand employees who have other forms of individual equity.
+As of 2010, the NCEO estimated that nine million employees held stock options, plus probably several hundred thousand employees who have other forms of individual equity.
 That is down from its peak in 2001, however, when the number was about 30% higher.
 The decline came largely as a result of changes in accounting rules and increased shareholder pressure to reduce dilution from equity awards in public companies.

 What Is a Stock Option?A stock option gives an employee the right to buy a certain number of shares in the company at a fixed price for a certain number of years.
 The price at which the option is provided is called the "grant" price and is usually the market price at the time the options are granted.
 Employees who have been granted stock options hope that the share price will go up and that they will be able to "cash in" by exercising (purchasing) the stock at the lower grant price and then selling the stock at the current market price.
 There are two principal kinds of stock option programs, each with unique rules and tax consequences: non-qualified stock options and incentive stock options (ISOs).